 This section summarises our approach to online safety and mobile phone use.
-For comprehensive details about our school's policy on online safety and the use of mobile phones, please refer to our online safety policy, which you can find [on our academy website - insert hyperlink].
+For comprehensive details about our school's policy on online safety and the use of mobile phones, please refer to our online safety policy, which you can find on our website.

-4.11 Sharing nudes and semi-nude images (sexting)
+4.12 Sharing nudes and semi-nude images (sexting)